anjaa7/ABB-Robo-Challenge-2022/README.md

 ## Accomplishments that we're proud of

+We have configured most of robots arm paths successfully from scratch and implemented functions that operate with them.
+Robot was able to grab an object successfully and put it in the pallete.

 ## What we learned

-The hackaton was a challenging yet rewarding experience.
-We learned about ABB Robot Studio, but also about team spirit! :sparkling_heart
+We learned some new ABB Robot Studio funtionalities, as well as how to split tasks efficiently and keep team spirit! :sparkling_heart

 ## Project: YuMI Palletizing :mechanical_arm: